List of sums of reciprocals

-In mathematics and especially number theory, the sum of reciprocals (or sum of inverses) generally is computed for the reciprocals of some or all of the positive integers (counting numbers)—that is, it is generally the sum of unit fractions.
-If infinitely many numbers have their reciprocals summed, generally the terms are given in a certain sequence and the first n of them are summed, then one more is included to give the sum of the first n+1 of them, etc.
+In mathematics and number theory, the sum of reciprocals (or sum of inverses) is defined as the sum of reciprocals of some series of positive integers (counting numbers).
+It is a sum of unit fractions.
+If infinitely many numbers have their reciprocals summed, generally the terms are given as a sequence whose nth term is defined as the sum of the first n reciprocals.

-If only finitely many numbers are included, the key issue is usually to find a simple expression for the value of the sum, or to require the sum to be less than a certain value, or to determine whether the sum is ever an integer.
+For sums of reciprocals over a series of finitely many numbers, key questions include whether there is a simple expression for the value of the sum, whether the sum must be less than a certain value, and whether the sum is ever an integer.

-For an infinite series of reciprocals, the issues are twofold: First, does the sequence of sums diverge—that is, does it eventually exceed any given number—or does it converge, meaning there is some number that it gets arbitrarily close to without ever exceeding it?
+When the sum of reciprocals is over an infinite series, questions include: First, does the sequence of sums diverge—that is, does it eventually exceed any given number—or does it converge, meaning there is some number that it gets arbitrarily close to without ever exceeding it?
 (A set of positive integers is said to be large if the sum of its reciprocals diverges, and small if it converges.)
-Second, if it converges, what is a simple expression for the value it converges to, is that value rational or irrational, and is that value algebraic or transcendental?
+Second, if it converges, what is a simple expression for the value it converges to?
+Is that value rational or irrational, and is that value algebraic or transcendental?